willvedd/react-concurrent-mode/presentation/presentation--short.md

 ---

-# When React is facing suspension:
+# When React is Facing Suspension

 React will do its best to not show loading states and flickering jank by deferring to old content, but not for too long